 ITER is currently one of the largest scientific experimental facilities being built in an international collaboration to demonstrate the key technologies for future fusion devices on a power plant scale.
-In this facility, hydrogen gas heated to more than 100 million °C, ten times hotter than the temperature at the centre of the Sun is burned into helium, producing ten times more energy than is used to heat the gas.
+In this facility, hydrogen gas heated to about 100 million °C, hotter than the temperature at the centre of the Sun is burned into helium, producing ten times more energy than is used to heat the material.

-In the summer of 2022, the Support Laboratory became the first in the world, closely followed by other labs, to produce and launch a hydrogen pellet with a diameter and length as required for the ITER DMS.
+In the summer of 2022, the Department became the first in the world to produce and launch an ITER relevant pellet.

-Thanks to the achievements of the past years, the Hungarian fusion community was well represented at this year’s 32nd SOFT (Symposium on Fusion Technology) conference in Dubrovnik.
+Thanks to the achievements of the past years, this year the Hungarian fusion community was well represented at the 32nd SOFT (Symposium on Fusion Technology) conference in Dubrovnik.
 Of the more than 580 participants, 19 Hungarian researchers and engineers presented 17 posters and reported their results.